aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    After the algorithm makes its prediction, that information needs to be decoded back into its orginal format so that it can be understood by practitioners.
+    After the algorithm makes its prediction, that information needs to be <i>decoded</i> back into its orginal format so that it can be understood by practitioners.
   </p>